Natsoro/Markdown-exercises/Exercise1.md

 A pragraph can be long and not broken until the above [method](#how-to-do-a-paragraph) is used.

-Adding a blank line (press Enter twice) makes a new paragraph.
-Adding two spaces to the end of a line (plus one Enter) makes a new line without a new paragraph.
-I can see it now.

 <!-- Example of bold -->

 ## How to bold a paragraph?